>>>Update: see the home page for details on the new self-sufficient category for 2020 ITT's and the Grand Depart.

-We're now accepting letters of intent for the 2020 Super 8 Grand Depart.
+We're currently accepting letters of intent for the 2020 Vermont Super 8 Grand Depart.

 If you intend to ride, please send a letter of intent to firstname.lastname@example.org.
 The letter must include acknowledgement that you understand that the ride is fully self-supported, and that you as a rider will be solely responsible for your own food, lodging, gear, and medical services should you need them.